 One example was Meow, a cat who weighed in at 18kg.
 He was only 2 years old when he died of complications from his obesity.
 While there are few statistical studies on the number of overweight cats, it has been suggested that the numbers are similar to those in dogs, with up to 40% of feline companions being overweight.

-CAUSES OF OBESITY AND ITS IMPACT
+CAUSES OF OBESITY IN CATS AND ITS IMPACT

 It is extremely rare for your cat to have a medical reason for his obesity; his physical condition is usually due to eating too much and exercising too little.
 As his owner, you can easily control his food intake, but increasing his exercise is a little more challenging.